mokdevel/DarcMods/DarcMissions/docs/P_COMMON.md

   For Arma Reforger default ones, you can use "PLACED_MILITARY".
-Other mods may extend this. int markerIcon : The index of the icon of defined markerType SDRC_EMissionDifficulty difficulty : Difficulty for specific mission int xp = 0 : Experience given - not supported currently
+Other mods may extend this. int markerIcon : The index of the icon of defined markerType SDRC_EMissionDifficulty difficulty : Difficulty for specific mission 0 = EASY
+  1 = MODERATE
+  2 = NORMAL
+  3 = TOUGH
+  4 = HARD
+int xp = 0 : Experience given - not supported currently
 ```

-## General parameters
+## SDRC_MissionConfigAi
 ```
-array<int> groupCount : (min, max) Amount of AI groups of characters to spawn. array<string> groupTypes : The prefab names of AI groups or characters.
+array<int> count : (min, max) Amount of AI groups of characters to spawn. array<string> types : The prefab names of AI groups or characters.
 The AI is randomly picked from this list.
   Example : {
             "{ADB43E67E3766CE7}Prefabs/Characters/Factions/OPFOR/USSR_Army/Spetsnaz/Character_USSR_SF_Sharpshooter.et",
             "{8E29E7581DE832CC}Prefabs/Groups/OPFOR/KLMK/Group_USSR_MedicalSection_KLMK.et",
 			"G_LIGHT", "C_OFFICER"
             }
-int aiSkill : Skill for AI (0-100).
+int skill : Skill for AI (0-100).
 See SCR_AICombatComponent and EaiSkill.
   0 = NONE
   10 = NOOB
   20 = ROOKIE